The-Frontier/FrontierObsidian/content/FIC/FIC Mining Doctrine.md

 ### DCS-SRS
 The Fronter uses Discord and DCS-SRS for multi-group communication.
 We operation on the Od3ica Relay Server that can be found [here](https://srs-citizen.app)
 Mining and Logistics ships should be in their own discord channel so that crews can coordinate efforts without interfering with other crews.

+Command Channel `369.369` - Captains and/or Team Leaders for each crew should be in this channel

+### Regolith.Rocks
+[Regolith.Rocks](https://regolith.rocks/) is a fan-made site used to record mining and salvaging sessions.
+Participation in a Frontier Event requires logging into Regolith and joining the active mining session.

 ## Profit Sharing
+In the spirit of teamwork, the Frontier institutes an "all-for-all" profit sharing system.
+Each and every mineral mined in the participation of a Frontier Mining Event should be recorded in Regolith and the profits are distributed to all participants in the event.
+####

 ## Fleet Composition